Edward M. Grosz

-Edward Michael Grosz, (February 16, 1945) is an American prelate of the Roman Catholic Church who served as auxiliary bishop of the Diocese of Buffalo in New York from 1990 to 2020.
+Edward Michael Grosz (born February 16, 1945) is an American prelate of the Roman Catholic Church who served as auxiliary bishop of the Diocese of Buffalo in New York from 1990 to 2020.

 Biography

 Early life

 Edward Grosz was born on February 16, 1945, in Buffalo, New York.
 He studied at Saint John Vianney Seminary in East Aurora, New York.
 Grosz attended Assumption School in Buffalo, then entered the diocesan Preparatory Seminary.
 He later attended St. John Vianney Seminary in East Aurora, receiving a Bachelor of Philosophy degree and a Master of Divinity degree.

 Priesthood

 Grosz was ordained a priest by Bishop James A. McNulty for the Diocese of Buffalo on May 29, 1971.
 He then entered the University of Notre Dame in South Bend, Indiana, receiving a Master of Theology degree.

 Grosz first pastoral assignment was at Transfiguration Parish in Buffalo where he served as assistant pastor.
 He was later assigned to St. Luke and Blessed Trinity parishes in Buffalo.
 He also served at St. Joseph Cathedral in Buffalo.
 Grosz served as pastor at St. Philip the Apostle in Cheektowaga, New York, and at St. Stanislaus Kostka and Holy Trinity Parishes in Niagara Falls, New York.